anti22dot/rm_calendar_memo/README.md

     "visibleName": "Todo"
 }
 # From that file we only need to look into one variable's value, "visibleName".
 Using that variable value we can quickly locate our chosen document.
 # For example, above you can see it says "Todo".
-That's exactly the name of my document, that I have chosen for this task "Calendar Memo"
+That's exactly the name of my document, that I have chosen for this task "Calendar Memo".
 # Once we have found the "*.metadata" file that is corresponding to our chosen document, we need to note down the hash name of that file
 # In my case above the hash name was the full value "131b75e8-6649-4f70-b289-63887090559e" Let's refer to it as "ORIGINAL_DOC_HASH_ID"
 ```